 The SMUGDESK Ergonomic Office Chair is a high quality product, with a breathable mesh backrest, a comfortable memory foam seat cushion, soft armrests and an integrated lumbar pad which helps support posture.
 The product is fully adjustable on a variety of axes, adding to its useability rating.
 The installation was easy, with everything we needed coming right in the box, and the price is right.
 Additionally, it comes with a one year warranty, which is nice, and boasts a clothes hanger on the back.

 Though the chair is extremely well made and can support weights up to 300 pounds, the dimensions make it difficult to provide comfort for heights above 6’2”.
 Also, the wheels below the swivel mechanism are not the quietest we tested, though the noise is by no means a deal breaker.
 Read about the Smugdesk 5579 Ergonomic Office Chair.

-To help narrow down to the above list, we tested out dozens of chairs, looking for models that were extremely comfortable and offered good lumbar and neck support.
+To help narrow down to truly the best office chairs under 500 and create the above list, we tested out dozens of chairs, looking for models that were extremely comfortable and offered good lumbar and neck support.
 We focused on products that remained comfortable even after using it for several hours, causing no back pain to speak of.
 To that end, we favored chairs that were fully adjustable, allowing use by a wide variety of body types.